OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 Note with eprof:

-- Riak, especially with leveled backend, uses a huge amount of processes both temporary and permanent.
+- Riak, especially with the leveled backend, uses a huge amount of (lightweight Erlang) processes both temporary and permanent.
 Profiling over all processes may fail, especially when profiling for longer periods.
 - There may be measurement effects when profiling functions which respond per call in `< 0.1 microseconds` (i.e. the impact of the function call may be proportionally inflated by the cost of measurement).
 - Profiling may record the time spent waiting in receive loops as processing time (e.g. `gen_server:loop/7` may appear to have a processing overhead which is in fact mainly wait time).